lenoctambule/ctf-writeups/404ctf/README.md

 # 404CTF 2022

-Those are the write-ups of the challenges I solved for 404CTF 2022 organized by TelecomSudParis, I really had a blast doing this CTF while at the same time rediscovering french history.
+Those are the write-ups of the challenges I solved for 404CTF 2022 organized by TelecomSudParis's cybersecurity club HackademINT & DGSE.
+I really had a blast doing this CTF while at the same time rediscovering french history.

-Rank : 37th
+**Rank** : 37th
-Points : 31431
+**Points** : 31431

 ## Solved challenges